simshard/cistepsjets/readme.md

 ## Continuous integration

-automating the checks to perform before merging code changes to the main branch
+automating the checks and actions to perform before merging code changes to the main branch

 Using **GitHub Actions** to create YAML workflow files to build and run automated processes.
  - Linting